Bivector: Geometric interpretation

-Bivectors and axial vectors are related by Hodge dual.
-In a real vector space the Hodge dual relates a subspace to its orthogonal complement, so if a bivector is represented by a plane then the axial vector associated with it is simply the plane's surface normal.
-The plane has two normals, one on each side, giving the two possible orientations for the plane and bivector.
+Bivectors and axial vectors are related as being Hodge dual.
+In a real vector space, the Hodge dual relates the blade that represents a subspace to its orthogonal complement, so if a bivector represents a plane then the axial vector associated with it is simply the plane's surface normal.
+The plane has two normal sets of vbectors, one on each side, giving the two possible orientations for the plane and bivector.

-This relates the cross product to the exterior product.
+In three dimensions, Hodge duality relates the cross product to the exterior product.
 It can also be used to represent physical quantities, like torque and angular momentum.
-In vector algebra they are usually represented by vectors, perpendicular to the plane of the force, linear momentum or displacement that they are calculated from.
-But if a bivector is used instead the plane is the plane of the bivector, so is a more natural way to represent the quantities and the way they act.
-It also unlike the vector representation generalises into other dimensions.
+In vector algebra they are usually represented by pseudovectors that are perpendicular to the plane of the force, linear momentum or displacement that they are calculated from.
+But if a bivector is used instead, the plane is the plane of the bivector, so is a more natural way to represent the quantities and the way in which they act.
+Unlike the vector representation, it generalises to other dimensions.